Second anointing: Meaning and symbolism

-Those who participate in the second anointing ordinance are said to have received the "fullness of the priesthood" and have their "calling and election made sure", and their celestial marriage "sealed by the holy spirit of promise".
-They are said to have received the "more sure word of prophecy", "higher blessing," or their "second endowment."
+First anointing meanings

 The "first anointing" refers to the washing and anointing part of the endowment ceremony, in which a person is anointed to become a king and priest or a queen and priestess unto God.
 In the second anointing, on the other hand, participants are anointed as a king and priest, or queen and priestess.
 When the anointing is given, according to Brigham Young, the participant "will then have received the fulness of the Priesthood, all that can be given on earth."
 The "first anointing" promises blessings in the afterlife contingent on the patron's faithfulness, while the second anointing actually bestows those blessings.

+Second anointing meanings

+Church leaders have stated that those who participate in the second anointing ordinance have received the "fullness of the priesthood", their "calling and election made sure", their eternal temple marriage "sealed by the holy spirit of promise", and received the "more sure word of prophecy", "higher blessing," or "second endowment".
 According to prominent 20th-century LDS Church apostle Bruce R. McConkie, those who have their calling and election made sure "receive the more sure word of prophecy, which means that the Lord seals their exaltation upon them while they are yet in this life. ...
 [T]heir exaltation is assured."